 From the View menu, select Columns, then select Show All.

-Alternatively, if you are interested in specific target properties, choose Columns and then select Show More Columns to display column selector, as shown in following graphic.
+Alternatively, if you are interested in specific target properties, choose Columns and then select Show More Columns.

 Step 3: Prepare for Creating Template Collections